uriba107/cougar_tqs_adapter/README.md

 ## TM cougar TQS USB adapter
 This is a DIY USB adapter to make your TM Cougar throttle work as a standalone USB device.

-**This software is distributed under LUFA modified MIT license, and is provided as is and without any warranty what so ever.
-Further information can be found in "license.txt"**
+**This software is based on the LUFA framework and distributed under MIT license as it stated in the [LUFA license](http://www.fourwalledcubicle.com/files/LUFA/Doc/120730/html/_page__license_info.html), Original license is provided here un modified in the file "license.txt".**

+**Hardware is also distributed under MIT license, as specified under the "LICENSE_HW.md" file in this repo.**

 http://pits.108vfs.org